pppxiyu/AH_estimator_ml/README.md

 # AH_estimator_ml

-Deep learning-based estimation of AH and Energy load on the cencus tract level for a quick expasion of simulated data.

 ## Abstract

 ## I/O
-### Input data
+### Inputs
-Download the dataset from `  ` and name it as `data` in the root dir of the project.
+Download the dataset from [Google Drive](https://drive.google.com/drive/folders/1RWX9ef1bM4drVp5AVWS11xkaZFG_q-DO?usp=drive_link) and name it as `data` in the root dir of the project.
 Please refer to the work by [Xu et. al.](https://github.com/IMMM-SFA/xu_etal_2022_sdata) for the explaination of the datasets.

+Create a dir `./saved/estimates_tracts` in the root dir of the project.

 ### Outputs
 After configure and run the program, a folder that contains all the outputs for